ADirin/DataBase_Solution/Week 3/Inclass_Assignment/Concurrency.md

 ## Deliverables:
 - SQL scripts for implementing each technique.
-- A short essay (300 words) discussing the trade-offs of the techniques used.
+- A short essay  discussing the trade-offs of the techniques used.
 - SQL code to create and query the view.
 - An analysis of how views and concurrency techniques interact to ensure consistency and performance.